Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 “Hey, don’t rank this page – rank that one – it’s the preferred page.”

-During our Growth Audit, this is a core item we look at as too often we see pages wrongly canonicalized which are completely stopping them from appearing in Google’s search results, meaning no traffic.
+During our Growth Audit, this is a core item we look at, as too often we see pages wrongly canonicalized, which completely stops them from appearing in Google’s search results, meaning no traffic.

 Want to dig into this yourself?